ishani-1255/Saarthi/README.md

 2. **Gamified Learning Activities**
    Interactive learning tools like quizzes and flashcards are generated based on student-selected topics, promoting curiosity and engagement in a fun, competitive environment.

-3. **Comprehensive Educational Resources**
+3. **Comprehensive Educational Resources or Roadmap Generator for Tailored Learning**

+Our platform features an intelligent creates personalized learning paths based on the selected class and topic.
+Students can explore a structured roadmap that outlines the key topics and lessons to focus on, ensuring they stay aligned with their learning goals.
+While progress tracking is not yet available, this feature provides clear guidance to help students stay on track with their educational journey.
 A wide range of learning materials across subjects enables underserved students to strengthen their knowledge and critical thinking skills.

 4. **Emergency Medical Guidance(SOS)**
    Step-by-step instructions for handling emergency conditions like heart attacks, snake bites, burns, or low blood pressure, curated by qualified medical professionals.